Carbon footprint and Alpine glaciers

-Why calculate the carbon footprint related to glaciers?
+Why calculate a carbon footprint related to glaciers?

 Methodological note

-Results are orders of magnitude intended to link CO₂ emissions to glacier impacts in an understandable way.
+The results are approximate orders of magnitude designed to link CO₂ emissions to glacier impact in an understandable way.

 Results